tedunderwood/GenreProject/python/piketty/readme.md

 A lot of Python scripts for metadata munging are collecting here.
 Some of them are related to a specific project undertaken w/ Hoyt Long and Richard So, exploring a claim from Thomas Piketty.

+bagofwords.py: Utility class representing documents as vectors for modeling

+SonicScrewdriver.py: A bunch of utility functions I use for different stuff.
+The most important for this folder is probably infer_date, which I use to infer dates from the multiple forms of date information present in Hathi metadata.

+model_contexts.py: A script that produces training data by asking the user to manually tag snippets, and then trains a regularized logistic regression on those snippets.
+Here I used it to distinguish occurrences of crowns, pounds, etc. that refer to money and those that don't.
+Got roughly 87% accuracy on training data, 5-fold cross-validated.

+modelcounter.py: Script based on wordcounter.py, and ultimately on Volume.py, present in other folders of this repo.
+Here I mainly used the last function, extract_contexts(), which pulls snippets of text associated with a given set of target words.

+fifteenwordsnippets.py: This is the module that actually produced snippets, using the model previously produced by model_contexts to filter them.

-But as part of that project, I also did some general metadata munging that got reused elsewhere, and it's documented here (as well as in GenreProject/metadata).
+As part of this project, I also did some general metadata munging that got reused elsewhere, and it's documented here (as well as in GenreProject/metadata).

 The general flow was